 Sempra Energy's management participates in various corporate oversight and governance committees to ensure sufficient oversight of the entire enterprise (refer to Appendix 2 for a listing of corporate oversight and governance committees).
 There is a Corporate Compliance Committee which ensures corporate compliance with legal and regulatory requirements and oversees corporate compliance and ethics programs.
-This Committee is comprised of Sempra Energy Executive Vice President & General Counsel, Sempra Energy Vice President - Corporate Compliance, Sempra Energy Senior Vice President - Human Resources, Diversity & Inclusion, Sempra Energy Vice President - Audit Services, SDG&E Chief Executive Officer, SoCalGas President and Chief Executive Officer, Sempra U.S. Gas & Power President and Chief Executive Officer, and the Sempra International President and Chief Executive Officer.
-The Corporate Compliance Committee meets periodically as needed.
+This Committee is comprised of Sempra Energy Executive Vice President & General Counsel, Sempra Energy Vice President - Corporate Compliance, Sempra Energy Senior Vice President - Human Resources, Diversity & Inclusion, Sempra Energy Vice President - Audit Services, SDG&E Chief Executive Officer, SoCalGas Chief Executive Officer, Sempra U.S. Gas & Power President and Chief Executive Officer, and the Sempra International President and Chief Executive Officer.
+The Corporate Compliance Committee meets as frequently as deemed appropriate by the Chair, but not less than once a year.
 Each business unit will address their compliance issues regularly at business unit board meetings.
 Affiliate Compliance at Sempra Energy Corporate Center is managed by the SDG&E Affiliate Compliance Department.